pbstark/rla_demo/instructions.md

 5. Retrieve the ballot with that serial number.
 The _ballot manifest_ will help you find it: it shows the range of serial numbers each precinct contains.
 6. Write the precinct in column 3 of the worksheet, and the position of the ballot within the precinct in column 4 of the worksheet.
-7. Retrieve a randomly selected card and read the vote from it.
+7. Retrieve a randomly selected card and read the vote.
-8. Write the vote in column 5 of the worksheet.
+    - Write the vote in column 5 of the worksheet
+    - Return card to its original location
+8. Update the running totals based on the audited vote:
     - if it is an undervote or overvote, don't change any running total; return to step 3.
     - if it is a vote for Alice, add 1 to the running totals in columns 6 and 7
     - if it is a vote for Bob, subtract 1.5 from the running total for Alice v Bob (column 6) but don't change the running total for Alice v Carol (column 7)